You may be eligible for Special Admission if you:

 - are a New Zealand citizen or

-- are a New Zealand permanent resident, or an Australian citizen or permanent resident, studying in New Zealand
+- are a holder of a New Zealand residence class visa, or an Australian citizen or permanent resident, studying in New Zealand

 - do not otherwise qualify for admission